-Centre for Big Synergy (CBS), a CSO of the United Nations Department of Economic and Social Affairs, is a not-for-profit, global facilitator, tasked to create a more responsible future for all.
+Centre for Big Synergy (CBS) is a Civil Society Organisation of the United Nations Department of Economic and Social Affairs.
+It is a not-for-profit global facilitator tasked to create a more responsible future for all.

-Our partners are individuals as well as public, private and community organisations, who currently are, or have the potential of fulfilling our vision and mission.
+CBS’ partners are individuals as well as public, private and community organisations, who currently are, or have the potential of fulfilling its vision and mission.

 Vision: Create a thriving, capable and responsible future for us and generations to come.

 Mission: Facilitate the responsible creation and evolution of products, practices and policies.

 CBS’ collaborators, partners and advisors range from from academia, international development, scientific research and development, food and hospitality, sustainable development, healthcare and medicine, business and social enterprise, and creative arts, to name a few.
 The rich diversity of skills, expertise and experiences they bring to the table from their time in global as well as local boutique organisations, is the crux of the innovative ways of the Centre for Big Synergy.

 Learn more about what we do and our latest global initiative – The Big Synergy Initiative, that is enabling global stakeholders meet the United Nations Sustainable Development Goals by 2030.

 The Centre for Big Synergy (CBS) is a purpose-driven international facilitator, with a robust structure of Governance and transparency.

 The success of CBS depends on our people and partners.
 We aim to reward and recognise staff, interns and volunteers fairly, to be transparent and strive to create a high-performing environment, where everyone has an equal chance to succeed.
 We stand by the principles on which CBS was founded and pledge to do so in the future as well.

 CBS has a decentralised structure that is comprised of up to 20 advisors and two executive directors supported by a cohort of volunteers the size of which varies, based on project requirements.
 The advisors guide the executive team on general strategy as well as on project-specific details.

 The advisory members are responsible for:

-- Execution of CBS’ projects on an ongoing basis
+- Advising on CBS’ projects on an ongoing basis